luapower/ui0/ui.md

   * a layer must be in `active` state for dragging to work.
-  * when the user starts dragging a layer, the `start_drag()` method is called (which by default doesn't do anything).
-Draggable layers must implement this method to return the layer that is to be dragged (could be `self` or other layer) along with a "grab position" relative to that layer.
+  * when the user starts dragging a layer, the `start_drag()` method is called on the layer (which by default doesn't do anything).
+Draggable layers must implement this method to return the layer that is to be dragged (could be `self` or other layer) along with the "grab position" inside that layer.
 If a layer is returned, a dragging operation starts.
   * when the dragging operation starts, all visible and enabled layers from all windows are asked to `accept_drag_widget()`.
-Those that can be a drop target for the dragged layer must return `true`.
-The dragged layer in turn is asked to `accept_drop_widget()` for each layer that accepted the layer.
+Those that can be a drop target for the dragged layer must return `true` (the default implementation does not return anything).
+For those that do return `true`, the dragged layer is asked too to `accept_drop_widget()` (the default implementation returns `true`).
+If both agree, all potential drop targets get the `:drop_target` tag and the `started_dragging()` event is fired on the dragged layer.
-  Then the `started_dragging()` event is fired on the dragged layer.
+  * when the layer is dragged over an accepting layer, `accept_drag_widget()` and `accept_drop_widgets()` are called again on the respective layers, this time with a mouse position and target area.
+If these calls both return `true`, the dragged layer receives the `enter_drop_target()` event.
-  * when the layer is dragged over an accepting layer, the dragged layer receives the `enter_drop_target()` event.
-Then when the mouse is depressed the drop target receives the `drop()` event, and the dragged layer receives the `ended_dragging()` event.
+  Then when the mouse is depressed the drop target receives the `drop()` event, the dragged layer receives the `ended_dragging()` event, and the initiating layer receives the `end_drag()` event.

 ### Input model API